4 to Finish

 - Sign the 4 to Finish Agreement by September 30th of your freshman year.

-- Meet with the student’s faculty advisor at least once a semester.
-As part of that meeting, the student must present an academic plan to the advisor for approval.
-This plan should cover at least two years or through graduation and should be completed using the academic planning function in Student Planning.
-The academic plan may be periodically reviewed throughout the year by the designated Student Success Counselor.
+- Meet with the student’s Student Success Counselor at least once a semester.
+As part of that meeting, the student must present an academic plan for approval.

-- Notify your Student Success Counselor in Academic Services once a year or by the end of the spring semester after your academic plan has been approved by your faculty advisor.
+- Notify your Student Success Counselor in Academic Services once a year or by the end of the spring semester, after submitting an academic plan that covers at least two years or through graduation.
+This plan must be completed using the academic planning function in Student Planning and may be periodically reviewed throughout the year.

 - Register for courses at the assigned time and accept any available section of a required class that can be accommodated within an appropriate schedule required to stay on track for graduation.

 - Remain in good academic standing at the University and make sufficient academic progress toward degree completion.
-Normally, sufficient academic progress includes the completion of at least 31 credits and 25% of all degree requirements each year.
-Any variation from this standard should be addressed in the approved academic plan.
+For most students, sufficient academic progress includes the completion of at least 31 credits and 25% of all degree requirements each year*.
+Any variation from this standard should be addressed in the approved academic plan. *double majors may have a higher unit requirement

 - Meet with Academic Services as indicated below: